Modularity and partially observed graphs: The fattening lemma for vertex partitions

 To prove Lemma~\ref{lem.nosmall2}, it of course suffices to prove the second part.
 The greedy amalgamating algorithm to yield a good $\eta$-fat partition is essentially a greedy algorithm for numbers, and we describe that first.
 The main step in the number greedy algorithm involves bipartitions, and the following well known problem.
+Before stating the problem, let us note some standard easy inequalities which are useful for the number (bi-) partitioning problem and for considering degree tax.
+Given $x_1,\ldots,x_k \geq 0$ with $\sum_i x_i = s$, we have